The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Brain''-Scale: Meso-Scale Modular Structure

-In animal brains, such functional groups are well-known clusters in the 3D space where neurons are located.
-For example, Broca's area is involved in speech production, the auditory cortex processes sound, and the amygdala is primarily associated with processing emotions.
+We now zoom out and look for larger-scale structure.
+In particular, we investigate if \emph{ {functionally}} similar groups of SAE features (which tend to fire together) are also {\it {geometrically}} similar, forming ``lobes'' in the activation space.
+We refer to this analyis as ``brain''-scale because, in~animal brains, functionally similar groups of neurons also typically cluster together spatially.
+For example, Broca's area is involved in speech production, the auditory cortex processes sound, and~the amygdala is primarily associated with processing emotions.
 We are curious whether we can find analogous functional modularity in the SAE feature space.
+While prior work has qualitatively observed that semantically related features are spatially close via UMAP projections of features~\cite{bricken2023towards,templeton2024scaling}, we aim to more precisely quantify the relationship between functional similarity and spatial similarity.

 We test a variety of methods for automatically discovering such functional ``lobes'' and for quantifying if they are spatially modular.
-We define a \textbf{lobe partition} as a partition of the point cloud into $k$ subsets (``lobes") that are computed \emph{without positional information}.
-Instead, we identify such lobes based on then being \emph{functionally} related, specifically, tending to fire together within a document.
+We define a \textbf{l{obe partition} } as a partition of the SAE feature point cloud into $k$ subsets (``lobes'') that are computed \emph{{without positional information}}.
+Instead, we identify such lobes based on them being \emph{{functionally}} related, specifically, tending to fire together within a~document.

 To automatically identify functional lobes, we first compute a histogram of SAE feature co-occurrences.
-We take gemma-2-2b and pass documents from The Pile~\cite{gao2020pile} through it.
-In this section, we report results with a layer 12 residual stream SAE with 16k features and \href{https://huggingface.co/google/gemma-scope-2b-pt-res/tree/main/layer_12/width_16k/average_l0_41}{average L0 of 41}.
-For this SAE, we record the features that fire (we count a feature as firing if its hidden activation $> 1$).
-Features are counted as co-occurring if they both fire within the same block of 256 tokens -- this length provides a coarse ``time resolution'' allowing us to find tokens that tend to fire together within the same document rather than just at the same token.
-We use a max context length of 1024, and only use one such context per document, giving us at most 4 blocks (and histogram updates) per document of The Pile.
+We take Gemma-2-2b and pass documents from The Pile~\cite{gao2020pile} through it.
+In~this section, we report results with a Layer 12 residual stream SAE with 16k features and an average L0 of 41.
+For this SAE, we record the features that fire (we count a feature $i$ as firing if its encoder assigns it a coefficient $ f_i> 1$).
+Features are counted as co-occurring if they both fire within the same block of 256 tokens---this length provides a coarse ``time resolution'' allowing us to find tokens that tend to fire together within the same document rather than just at the same token.
+We use a max context length of 1024, and~only use one such context per document, giving us at most four blocks (and histogram updates) per document of The Pile.
 We compute histograms across 50k documents.
 Given this histogram, we compute an affinity score between each pair of SAE features based on their co-occurrence statistics and perform spectral clustering on the resulting affinity matrix.
+We use the spectral clustering implementation of scikit-learn~\cite{scikit-learn} with default settings with varying choice of \texttt{n\_clusters}.